Content

 Mixed alopecia (a combination of the above)

 Syphilitic hair loss is not very common, but it does happen.
-Research suggests it happens in 3 to 7 percent of people with syphilis.
+Research suggests it occurs in about three to seven percent of people with syphilis.

-Truth be told, hair loss is not a much-discussed symptom of syphilis.
-Many National Institutes of Health and National Library of Medicine resources don’t list hair loss in the symptoms at all, although the American Academy of Dermatology Association does.
+Because syphilis can potentially cause severe problems with the heart and nervous system, as well as blindness, hair loss isn’t a symptom that’s discussed much.
+Many National Institutes of Health and National Library of Medicine resources don’t list hair loss in the symptoms.
+However, the American Academy of Dermatology Association and the Centers for Disease Control and Prevention (CDC) do.

 So, if you suspect you have syphilis but still have a mane of thick, healthy hair, please get tested anyway — you still might have it.

-No. Syphilitic hair loss — much like syphilis itself — isn’t a chronic condition.
+Secondary syphilis hair loss — much like syphilis itself — isn’t a chronic condition.
+The key is to treat the underlying infection and, if necessary, the secondary syphilis scalp problems.

 Syphilis can be treated relatively easily nowadays.
-Once your syphilis is treated, your hair should grow back on its own.
+Once you treat your syphilis, your hair should grow back on its own.

-According to the 2022 study mentioned above, you’ll likely notice hair regrowth within a few weeks or months of treatment.
+According to the 2022 study mentioned above, hair regrowth will likely occur within a few weeks or months of treatment.

 However, if you’re impatient, there are many hair loss treatments on the market, from medications to hair growth shampoos.

 For example, minoxidil is a topical treatment that can stimulate hair regrowth.
 It works by stimulating blood flow to the scalp.
-It’s considered a safe hair loss treatment: The main side effects are mild and uncommon.
+It’s considered a safe hair loss treatment — side effects are uncommon but usually mild when they do happen.

-We sell minoxidil foam and minoxidil solution online (and they’re both over-the-counter treatments, so you don’t need a prescription).
+We sell minoxidil foam and minoxidil solution online.
+They’re both over-the-counter treatments, so you don’t need a prescription.

-If you also find yourself dealing with androgenic alopecia (male pattern baldness), you might want to consider finasteride, too.
+If you're also experiencing androgenic alopecia (male pattern baldness), you might want to consider finasteride.
 This prescription oral medication is proven to slow down male pattern hair loss, which is characterized by a receding hairline or thinning hair on the crown of your head.

-Syphilis is an incredibly dangerous infection.
-In certain cases, untreated syphilis infections can lead to symptoms far more serious than hair loss.
+To put it bluntly, syphilis is an incredibly dangerous infection and should be treated quickly and thoroughly.
+In some instances, untreated syphilis infections can lead to symptoms far more serious than hair loss.
 In the advanced stages of syphilis, you can experience neurological conditions, heart disease, muscle wasting, and more.

-What’s more is that syphilis is also highly infectious.
-It’s easy to spread to others.
+Syphilis is also highly infectious, so it’s easy to spread to others.

-And yet, here’s the thing: Getting treatment is so easy.
-Because it’s a bacterial infection, syphilis is treated with antibiotics.
+And here’s the thing: Getting treatment is so easy.
+Because it’s a bacterial infection, you treat syphilis with antibiotics.

 Usually, syphilis is treated with a benzathine penicillin G injection.
-If you’re allergic to penicillin, you might be prescribed a different antibiotic like doxycycline or ceftriaxone.
+If you’re allergic to penicillin, your doctor might prescribe a different antibiotic like doxycycline or ceftriaxone.

 So, if you suspect that you might have syphilis, please make an appointment with a healthcare professional as soon as you can — and be sure to let your sexual partners know if you test positive.